My article was published on Candid Slice last year. One special patient cared for her fellow patient’s need for beauty.

 “I noticed that she didn’t have a picture on her wall at all.
 When you’re alone in a hospital bed most of the day, those pictures bring a lot of cheer.
 Besides,” she paused sadly, “She really loves flowers.”

 A second art heist

 We wandered from empty room to empty room, searching for an unused painting.
-As we checked the doors for empty name slots, Ms. S recognized the name of a male patient, who, believe it or not, was also in her garden club.
+As we checked the doors for empty name slots, Ms. S recognized the name of a male patient, Mr. R. who, believe it or not, was also in her garden club.
 So Ms. S went in to visit with him.
-They shared a smile, and as she was leaving she noticed that he had two prints in his room.
+They shared a brief conversation.
+As she was leaving his room she noticed that he had two prints on his room’s walls.
 One was a beautiful pink lotus flower.
 Perfect.

-“Could I borrow this lotus print?” she asked.
-“Our friend, Ms. M is also on this hospital floor after a stroke, and she could use some color in her room.”
+“Could I borrow this lotus print?” she asked Mr. R. “Our friend, Ms. M is also on this hospital floor after a stroke, and she could use some color in her room.”
 He agreed readily.

 Ms. S was discharged and Ms. M passed away soon after.
-One evening I walked past the room with the pink lotus print.
+One evening a month or so later I walked past the room with the pink lotus print.
 I was shocked to see Ms. S in the very bed Ms. M had occupied.
 She was almost unrecognizable, short of breath, barely conscious — dying from her cancer.
 Her only family, an estranged daughter, had not come to see her yet.

 I went in and spoke softly to her, touching her hand, but I don’t think she recognized me.
 I felt so saddened that she was alone.
 Her eyes were fixed on the wall.
 Hanging there was the lovely pink

 lotus print she had moved for her friend’s empty wall one month before.
 In brightening her friend’s final days, she had inadvertently brightened her own.